abpframework/abp/docs/en/Customizing-Application-Modules-Guide.md

 You have different options can be used based on your requirement those will be explained in the next sections.

+> Notice that some service methods may not be virtual, so you may not be able to override.
+We make all virtual by design.
+If you find any method that is not overridable, please [create an issue](https://github.com/abpframework/abp/issues/new) or do it yourself and send a **pull request** on GitHub.

 #### Replacing an Interface

 If given service defines an interface, like the `IdentityUserAppService` class implements the `IIdentityAppService`, you can re-implement the same interface and replace the current implementation by your class.
 Example: